OctopusDeploy/blog/blog/2022-q3/best-practices-for-cicd/index.md

 Monitoring key system metrics can help diagnose a system for vulnerabilities and identify improvements.
 In the DevOps community, [DORA metrics](https://cloud.google.com/blog/products/devops-sre/using-the-four-keys-to-measure-your-devops-performance) are commonly accepted as crucial metrics for the success of a deployment pipeline.

-Octopus Deploy lets you measure results, compare project statuses, and continuously improve with [DevOps Insights focused on the DORA metrics](add-link-to-section-in-Q3-post).
+Octopus Deploy lets you measure results, compare project statuses, and continuously improve with [DevOps Insights focused on the DORA metrics](https://octopus.com/docs/insights).

 ## Use technologies that are fit-for-purpose

 Every year there are a new technologies that people claim will revolutionize the IT playing field.
 Whether it's containerization, machine learning, or blockchain, some technologies change the playing field, while others are too immature to make a real impact.
-When managing a CI/CD pipeline, it's essential to only choose technologies fit for purpose.
+When managing a CI/CD pipeline, it's essential to only choose technologies fit-for-purpose.

 While being cloud-native makes sense for some parts, forcing everything onto the cloud might not be the right solution.
 Adoption of new technologies can bring significant improvements, but taking a measured approach avoids unnecessary pain when the costs of adoption outweigh the benefits.